samtomcom/ffmpeg_wrapper/README.md

 use `-p 0-100`, to denote the percentage of CPU to use, roughly

-## Regular input
+## File inputs

     ffmpeg_wrap file.mp4
-	ffmpeg_wrap -t in file.mp4

-The `input` paramter should be a single file to be processed.

-## Multiple inputs

-    ffmpeg_wrap -t multi file1.mp4 file2.mp4 file3.mp4
+	ffmpeg_wrap file1.mp4 file2.mkv file3.mp4
-    ffmpeg_wrap -t multi *.mp4
+	ffmpeg_wrap *.mp4

-With `-t multi`, the `input` parameter should be a list of files.

-You can the * operator, or list each file.
+	ffmpeg_wrap *

+The input is a file, or a list of files to be encoded.

 ## File input

+    ffmpeg_wrap --list files.txt
-    ffmpeg_wrap -t file files.txt
+	ffmpeg_wrap -l files.txt

 The `input` parameter should be a file that has a name of a file to encode on each line, e.g.